Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Learning-based Completion Quality Estimator

 \subsection{Training Dataset Preparation}

-We need a training dataset for \estimator where each data point contains a prompt and the accuracy score of its completion generated by the target LCM.
-We also need the ground truth completions for the prompts to calculate the accuracy.
-Similar to the dataset preparation in the empirical study in~\cref{sec:prompts}, we randomly split a code snippet $C$ into two parts, where the former part $C_{x}$ works as a prompt and the latter part serves as its ground truth completion $C_{y}$.
-For the code snippet dataset, we can reuse the training dataset of the target LCM, which usually consists of function definitions collected from open-source repositories.

-To obtain the completion accuracy for each $C_{x}$, we execute the target LCM $M$ on $C_{x}$, obtain its prediction $C_{y}^{'}$, and calculate its accuracy against the ground truth $C_{y}$ with respect to an accuracy metric as $s$.
-Besides, for $C_x$ whose corresponding ground truth $C_{y}$ is null, i.e., the prompt is in a finished status, we directly set its corresponding score to 0 instead of querying the target LCM.
-It helps \estimator to recognize prompts in the \emph{Unopen Context} pattern as low-return.
-Finally, by pairing each $C_x$ with the score $s$, we obtain a code-score dataset, with which we train the \estimator model.
+\su{To craft the training dataset for a learning-based estimator, each data point should include a code prompt alongside the corresponding accuracy score of its completion (generated by a target LCM).
+The accuracy score is computed between the model-generated completion and its ground truth completion.
+To obtain the necessary code prompt and its ground truth completions, we split a piece of code $C$ at a random position into two segments.
+The former segment $C_{x}$ works as the prompt, while the latter segment $C_{y}$ serves as its ground truth completion.
+Notably, we can reuse the training dataset of the target LCM for the code dataset, which is typically collected from open-source repositories.
+Subsequently, the target LCM, $M$, is employed to generate a completion prediction, $C_{y}'$, for the prompt $C_{x}$.
+The correctness of this prediction to the actual completion, $C_{y}$, is assessed using a predefined accuracy metric, resulting in a score, $s$.} We remark that for the prompt $C_x$ whose corresponding ground truth $C_{y}$ is null, i.e., the prompt is in a finished status with unopen context, we directly set its corresponding score to the minimum value instead of querying the target LCM.
+It enables the estimator to recognize prompts in the \emph{Unopen Context} pattern as low-return.
+Finally, by pairing each prompt $C_x$ with its score $s$, we obtain a code-score dataset, with which we train the estimator model.